 What happens when hand written changes are made to a printed Marital Settlement Agreement?
 In order to settle a divorce case in Florida, both spouses will need to sign a Marital Settlement Agreement (“MSA”).
 Typically, a MSA is presented in a printed format by one spouse to the other Sometimes, the spouse receiving the proposed

 Litigate or Collaborate?
 Amy and John are getting a divorce.
 They are at a standstill over the number of weekday overnight they each will have with their two boys, ages 10 and 11.
 John would like to split the weekday overnights.
 Amy would like all weekday overnights, every week.
-To resolve their dispute, Amy
+(Weekday = Monday – Friday).

 A Substantial and Unanticipated Change to Alimony Modification in Florida Do you need to show a substantial and unanticipated change of circumstances to modify alimony in Florida?
 Maybe not.
 The Telephone Game Alimony modification law in Florida is like the “telephone game” children used to play in grade school.
 In the telephone game, a message